warengonzaga/gathertown.js/README.md

 ## 💬 Discussions

-For any questions, suggestions, ideas, or simply you want to share your experience in using this project, feel free to share and discuss it to the [community](https://github.com/warengonzaga/gather.js/discussions)!
+For any questions, suggestions, ideas, or simply you want to share your experience in using this project, feel free to share and discuss it to the [community](https://github.com/warengonzaga/gathertown.js/discussions)!

 ## 🐛 Issues

-If you're facing a problem in using GatherJS please let me know by [creating an issue here](https://github.com/warengonzaga/gather.js/issues/new).
+If you're facing a problem in using GatherTownJS please let me know by [creating an issue here](https://github.com/warengonzaga/gathertown.js/issues/new).
 I'm here to help you!

 ## 🍀 Sponsors and Supporters